The objectives of the chair for Finance reconsidered: addressing sustainable economic development

-- To promote a link between research and pedagogy by carrying out concrete actions in connection with the MSc Sustainable Finance of KEDGE Business School (internships, workshops, conferences, thesis projects, case studies...).
+- To promote a link between research and education by carrying out concrete actions in connection with the MSc Sustainable Finance of KEDGE Business School (internships, workshops, conferences, thesis projects, case studies...).

 - Axis 2: Research "Challenges of responsible and sustainable finance in order to transform financial models":

-Organization of educational actions in connection with the MSc Sustainable Finance program of KEDGE Business School (definition of thesis topics, prize for the best master’s thesis in responsible and sustainable finance, internship proposals, organization of events and conferences).
+Organisation of educational actions in connection with the MSc Sustainable Finance programme of KEDGE Business School (definition of thesis topics, prize for the best Masters thesis in responsible and sustainable finance, internship proposals, organisation of events and conferences).

 - Axis 4: Awareness, Media:

-Raise awareness among the general public, the scientific community and companies on the challenges of responsible and sustainable finance, in particular by contributing to forums, shooting videos for specialized media, hosting conferences and other events, and organizing an annual conference involving researchers and practitioners.
+Raise awareness among the general public, the scientific community and companies on the challenges of responsible and sustainable finance, in particular by contributing to forums, shooting videos for specialised media, hosting conferences and other events, and organising an annual conference involving researchers and practitioners.

 CANDRIAM ("Conviction and Responsibility in Asset Management") is a recognised European reference in asset management and is based on strong management values and expertise developed over more than 20 years.
 It is a pioneer in Socially Responsible Investment ("SRI") and in the consideration of ESG criteria in the analysis of investment opportunities and risks.